MarkClinton/footy-stats-cli/README.md

 - ## Input Handling
 The program will only accept the keyboard input it asks for.
-If the user enters something other than what is asked for then the program displays a warning message saying "Sorry, thats not a valid action.
+If the user enters something other than what is asked for then the program displays a warning message saying "Sorry, that's not a valid action.
 Please try again" in red.

 ![Input Handling](documentation/imagery/images/features/input_handling.gif)

 ## Future Development
-There are a number of features I wanted to introduce but did not have the time or was restricted in creating.
+There are a number of features I wanted to introduce but did not have the time or were restricted in creating.

 - ### More Seasons
 The football-data api has more seasons than what is displayed in the program.
-The reason we limit it to 5 is the subscription I have only has access to 5 seasons.
+The reason we limit it to 5 is due to the subscription I have.
+It only has access to 5 seasons.
 Updating the subscription would allow the program to use every season available for each league.

 - ### More Leagues